mikegwatson/ZodiarkPiSound/README.md

 #include "../../sound/qwiic_buzzer.h"
 ```

-9. Recompile / Flash the new code for your Zodiark Pi and if all worked properly you should hear a sound on bootup of your keyboard.
+9. Recompile / flash the new code for your Zodiark Pi and if all worked properly you should hear a sound on bootup of your keyboard.
-   You can also add additional code to your keymap file using the ```process_record_user(uint16_t keycode, keyrecord_t *record)``` to play a sound.
+   You can also add additional code to your keymap file to play sounds using ```process_record_user(uint16_t keycode, keyrecord_t *record)```.

 &nbsp;